 Real estate brokerage, as practiced after World War II, was a fiduciary relationship between real estate brokers and a house seller.
 Real estate brokerages hired agents to market and sell houses for their best and highest price and terms.

 At different times, in different states, real estate brokerages developed systems for sharing their inventory of properties for sale with other firms.
-These developed into what is generally called a Multiple Listing Service, or MLS.
-It enabled the brokerage who was hired to market and sell the house to advertise to other brokerages to increase the pool of buyers for the property.
+These developed into what is generally called an Multiple Listing Service, or MLS.
+Then, the brokerage trying to market and sell the house could advertise to other brokerages to increase the pool of buyers for the property.
 The brokerage who brought a ready, willing, and able buyer to purchase the house would share the commission, by mutual arrangement.
 This increased the seller’s access to buyers and the buyer’s access to properties for sale.

-In the late 1980s and early 1990s, consumer groups advocated for the implementation of disclosure practices, so that house buyers would be fully informed of the fiduciary duties of the agents they were house hunting with.
+In the late 1980s and early 1990s, consumer demand for exclusive buyer agency grew as exclusive buyer agents began to practice with residential buyers.
+Buyers liked it, because who would prefer to be shown a house by an agent sworn to negotiate against them and get the highest price for the property?
+Consumer groups advocated for disclosure practices, so that house buyers would be fully informed of the fiduciary duties of the agents they were house hunting with.

-Through the 1990s, there was an increase in the practice of Exclusive Buyer Brokerage (where all agents in a firm held fiduciary duty to only house and condo buyers.)
-These companies did no property sales on behalf of sellers.
-Consumer demand for buyer agency grew with awareness caused by disclosure practices and the growing availability of buyer’s agents.
-(Who would prefer to be shown a house by someone sworn to negotiate against them?)
+Through the 1990s, there was an increase in the practice of Exclusive Buyer Brokerage (where all agents in a firm held fiduciary duty to house and condo buyers only).
+These companies do no property sales on behalf of sellers.

 At the same time, traditional brokerages — who list properties for sale and represent sellers — offered buyer agency when showing and selling properties not listed by the their own brokerage.
-However, when the buyer agents in these listing firms worked with a buyer who wanted to negotiate against a seller represent in their firm, the brokerage was in dual agency.
+However, when the buyer agents in these listing firms worked with a buyer who wanted to negotiate against a seller represent in their firm, those brokerages were in dual agency.
 (Fiduciary responsibility was linked to the brokerage, not the agent.
 This is similar to practices used by law firms when they have clients with competing interests.)

-Early in the 2000s, lobbying efforts led to changes in the definition of fiduciary agency responsibilities required of real estate brokerages.
+Early in the 2000s, lobbying efforts led to changes in the definition of agents.
 Instead of the brokerage being the fiduciary agent, individual agents could represent competing parties who were negotiating against one another.
-The practice is called “designated agency” in Massachusetts.
+The practice is called “designated agency” is now used to describe what was, until 2006, called “dual agency” in Massachusetts.
+When the listing agent and buyer’s agent are in the same office, one is duty-bound to their client, and the company has a fiduciary responsibility to both parties.
 Each company was responsible for setting up systems to insure confidentiality and disclosure for their competing clients.
 This is similar to the “Chinese walls” created in financial institutions.

-Real Estate Brokerage: Company in the business of selling real estate.
+Real Estate Brokerage: Any company in the business of selling real estate.
 The business of a brokerage is supervised by a person or persons with a broker’s license.

-Real Estate Agent: Individual employed by and under the supervision of a real estate broker to sell real estate or assist buyers in purchasing real estate.
-Agents have a salesperson’s license in some states.
+Real Estate Agent: Any individual employed by and under the supervision of a real estate broker to sell real estate or represent buyers in purchasing real estate.
+Agents have a salesperson’s license, or are broker associates.

 MLS: Multiple Listing Service.
 A subscription data service shared by real estate brokerages for the purpose of exposing a greater number of qualified buyers to houses for sale.